Discord-Botify/organization-description/README.md

 ## Do I really need more notifications in my life?
 We at Botify know how frustrating it is to receive endless notifications that aren't relevant to you.
 That's why **we allow you control over what notifications you receive.** When you connect to our app through Spotify, you are opted-in to receive album and single release notifications on the artists you follow.
-But what if you only care about albums?
-It's easy to select which kind of updates you want to receive.
+If you don't want to follow certain artists, It's easy to opt-out of individual artists through our web client, or even through our Discord interface.

 ## I want to use this right now!
-Hold up, it's not done yet!
-We're working on it as fast as we can, and hopefully we can get things up pretty quick!
-In the meantime, any questions and advice can be forwarded to `rotunomp@miamioh.edu`
+Well you can!
+Botify is currently in a beta testing phase, and you can [try it out for free](https://botify.michaelrotuno.dev).

+## I have an idea to make this better
+We're always open to suggestions.
+Our [Discord server](https://discord.gg/868xdrY) has a channel for this, which is the preferred method of communicating.
+You can also email `michaelprotuno@gmail.com` if you wish to.